abhizaik/datasafari/README.md

 ## Want to learn Data Science ?

-This is a repo to share knowledge and other useful materials related to data science.
+This is a repo to share useful resources related to data science.

 ## GitHub repos with resources